thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 For more ideas go here: [How to Use Wildcards](http://www.linfo.org/wildcard.html)

-## Mini Review - File Maniuplation
+## Mini Review - File Manipulation

 * `mkdir`
 * editing files